Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 Vegan Pandan Hokkaido Milk Bread = the most addictive vegan loaf you will EVER eat!
 LOOK at that GLAZE.
 This recipe for the iconic Asian-style milk bread is spectacularly golden and shiny on the outside and springy on the inside.
 I challenge anyone to spot the lack of dairy and eggs in the finished loaf.

 Say hello to ultimate vegan recipe for soft, fluffy, Asian-style bread (also known as Hokkaido milk bread) with a tender-but-chewy texture.
 Unique due to its water-roux starter technique, this recipe makes for an addictive vegan sweet bread that you can just tear layer by layer.
 Perfect with butter and jam for breakfast.

-The super fun squishy green dough can be baked inside a loaf tin, formed into pull-apart buns and even turned into breakfast muffins.
+The squishy green dough can be baked inside a loaf tin, formed into pull-apart buns and even turned into breakfast muffins.